Skip to main content

 J&J Baby Powder Settlements

-In 2018 report published in Reuters suggested Johnson & Johnson was aware that its baby powder products might potentially contain small amounts of asbestos, a known carcinogen.
+According to a 2018 report published by Reuters, Johnson & Johnson was aware that its baby powder products might potentially contain small amounts of asbestos, a known carcinogen.
 The company denied such reports but in May 2020 they discontinued sales of the controversial talc-based powders.
 J&J said the demand had fallen, and that was the reason for pulling the product.

 But the company also issued a talcum powder recall, and 33,000 bottles were recalled after trace amounts of asbestos were found in a baby powder sample.
 Walmart, CVS Health, and other retailers pulled the product from their shelves.